 A summary of monitored computers is displayed on the Remote Management widget on the Home (dashboard) page.

-Specified recipients can receive email notifications about events and failures on computers with the installed RMM Agent instances.
-These settings can be configured for all companies or specific ones.
+Specified recipients can receive email or push notifications about events and failures on computers with the installed RMM Agent instances.
+These settings can be configured for all companies or for specific ones.

 Depending on the severity of a reported event, the following states of computers with the installed RMM Agent instances are available:

 - Healthy.
 This state displays that the computer is online and no monitored problems or warnings are found

 - Offline.
 This state means that a computer is not available for Remote Management.
 The computer can be turned off or an RMM Agent version is not installed on it

 Alert thersold can now be customized using Customize notification options on Settings > Notifications.
-The following thresholds are used as triggers to create and then report an event:
+The following thresholds are used as default triggers to create and then report an event: